php-fig/fig-standards/bylaws/002-psr-workflow.md

 ## Pre-Draft

-The goal of the Pre-Draft stage is to determine whether a majority of the PHP-FIG is interested in publishing a PSR for a proposed concept.
+The goal of the Pre-Draft stage is to determine whether a majority of the PHP FIG is interested in publishing a PSR for a proposed concept.

 Interested parties may discuss a possible proposal, including possible implementations, by whatever means they feel is appropriate.
-That includes informal discussion on official FIG discussion mediums of whether or not the idea has merit and is within the scope of PHP-FIG's goals.
+That includes informal discussion on official FIG discussion mediums of whether or not the idea has merit and is within the scope of the PHP FIG's goals.

 Once those parties have determined to move forward, they must form a Working Group.
 A Working Group consists of, at minimum: